-Strategy, not technology, drives digital transformation Becoming a digitally mature enterprise
+Strategy, not technology, drives digital transformation has been added to your bookmarks.

 What's the most important driver of organizational digital maturity—social, mobile, analytics, or cloud?
 None of the above, according to the latest MIT Sloan Management Review and Deloitte digital business study.